PhelanShao/tox-agents/README.md

 ToxPred is an interactive web application built with Gradio, designed to provide toxicity prediction, property prediction, and visualization analysis for molecular data.
 It integrates a chatbot, allowing users to interact with and analyze prediction results through natural language.

-## Key Features
-Deployed version(web app): https://bohrium.dp.tech/apps/tox-agents
+Deployed version (web app): https://bohrium.dp.tech/apps/tox-agents

 ## Key Features

 1.  **XYZ to NPZ File Conversion**: